Meet Michelle: 10 Questions

-Each time I sit down with a new co-author, I know exactly why I’m there—to serve as a patient and compassionate guide.
-It can be very challenging to sort through the raw material of one’s story and pull out the experiences that should end up on the page.
-My intention is to make that process as straightforward and as comfortable as possible for my co-author.
-Asking the right questions—and then listening for the kinds of answers that could become part of a mesmerizing narrative—is one of the things I most love doing.
+Each time I sit down with a new co-author, I know exactly why I’m there—to serve as a compassionate guide.
+It can be quite challenging to sort through the raw material of one’s story and pull out the experiences that should end up on the page.
+My intention is to make that process as comfortable as possible for my co-author.
+Asking the right questions—and then listening for the answers that could become part of a mesmerizing narrative—is one of the things I most love doing.

 5. During your media career, have you gotten much academic prep?

 For sure.
 I first studied English and journalism at Biola University in Los Angeles, followed by that stint at the Columbia Publishing Course.
 Later, I returned to dorm life to complete a master’s degree in educational psychology at Harvard University.

 I’ve also squeezed in other useful coursework—a summer continuing education course in religion/philosophy at Oxford University; Arabic lessons in Marrakech; a Greek course in Athens; and finally, amid an irresponsible amount of crème fraîche, a French program at the Sorbonne in Paris.

 6. In between making editors’ lives easier, how do you spend your time?